medo64/AASeq/CONTRIBUTING.md

-## Contributing to Clamito
+## Contributing

-Welcome and thank you for your interest in contributing to Clamito!
+Welcome and thank you for your interest in contributing!

 ### Compiling Code